greg-raven/Uncommon-Sense/_posts/2017-08-23-the-growth-of-the-general-welfare-and-commerce-clauses.md

 ---
-title: 'The growth of the General Welfare and Commerce clauses'
+title: "The growth of the General Welfare and Commerce clauses"
 layout: post
 categories:
 - Constitution